 The aim of this thesis is to identify the requirements of a Live Intelligent Visual Environments (LIVE) tool for game designers, to document the development of such a tool and to give recommendations for the future of the LIVE Game Design project at the Amsterdam University of Applied Sciences (AUAS).

 In the first part the topic and the associated companies are introduced.
 This research was conducted for the LIVE Game Design project at the AUAS as a pilot study at Firebrush Studios.
-The research is heavily based on the previous research conducted at Firebrush Studios by Tom Vaessen and numerous papers written about Micro-Machinations by Riemer van Rozen.
+The research is based on the previous research conducted at Firebrush Studios by Tom Vaessen and numerous papers written about Micro-Machinations by Riemer van Rozen.

 The thesis then explains the research methods used.
 Because of the lack of comparable existing technology most of the development was iterative refinement, trying certain features in a certain way and evaluating if they meet the requirements by the target audience.
 Work was done in weekly development cycles.

-The core of the thesis is the explanation of the requirements set for the tool and the in depth documentation of the tool.
+The core of the thesis is the explanation of the requirements set for the tool and the in-depth documentation of the tool.
 There are two sets of requirements for the tool, usability for the target audience and compliance with the Micro-Machinations library for C#.
-The library was ported to C# during development of the tool, in cooperation with Riemer van Rozen the library and tool were tweaked to work together in optimal fashion.
+During the development of the tool, the library was redesigned for use with visual tools by Riemer van Rozen.
+In collaboration, the library and tool were tweaked to work together in optimal fashion.
 The tool itself underwent lots of design changes during development.
-The core design was heavily based on the Machinations tool by Joris Dormans, this design was adapted to allow for new functionality introduced in Micro-Machinations.
+The core design was based on the Machinations tool by Joris Dormans, this design was adapted and extended to allow for functionality introduced in Micro-Machinations.

 The thesis then showcases some of the usages of the tool by expressing the educational goals of the game Money Maker Deluxe by Firebrush Studios in Micro-Machination diagrams.
 These diagrams represent the game economy and can later be used to simulate the game flow and predict certain outcomes.